bradleyjay/datadog_test/datadog/answers.md

     # Set the host's tags (optional)
         tags: machine_name: VagrantVM_Ubuntu1604LTS, region:eastus, env:prod, role:database

+*Aside: I notice this mistake later, that there's an extra space between *machine_name:* and *VagrantVM_Ubuntu1604LTS* When I see the Hostmap in the next step, I do immediately notice that my custom tags aren't there, but decided that there may be another later step that updates the Host's info after some investigating.
+After setting up my MySQL integration in the next part of "Collecting Metrics," I realize that's not the case when more information is missing.
+There's more explanation at that point in this document, as you'll see.
+I came back to replace the two lines with:*

+    # Set the host's tags (optional)
+        tags: machine_name:VagrantVM_Ubuntu1604LTS, region:eastus, env:prod, role:database

 ###### Step 3: Find Hostmap in Datadog, provide screenshot
 Back in the browser walk-through for setting up Datadog, from my notes on the Datadog 101 - 1 - Overview [video](https://www.youtube.com/watch?v=uI3YN_cnahk) the Hostmap should be in the Sidebar menu.
 From **Infrastructure > Hostmap**,